LaughingManCommits/gatekeeper/README.md

 * Spring Security

 ### todo
-* Complete and improve unit test on ControllerIntegrationTests.java
+* Complete and improve the unit tests located on ControllerIntegrationTests.java
-* Complete and improve unit test on UserInteractionTests.java
+* Complete and improve the unit tests located on UserInteractionTests.java
-* Complete as many todo's as you can.
+* Complete as many "todo"s as you can.
 Search the code for them.
 * Add Unit tests where you see fit.
 * Improve what ever code you wish to improve.